gajdipajti/thorlabs-ldc-arduino/README.md

 # thorlabs-ldc-arduino
-Arduino controller for Thorlabs LDC500.
+ * Arduino controller for Thorlabs LDC500.
+ * Serial communication and DHT examples are used.
+ * The String->float conversion: http://forum.arduino.cc/index.php?topic=179666.msg1331654#msg1331654

 # Start Here:
  1. Clone the repository to your sketchbook folder.